sandeepkasaragod/CusVarDB/README.md

 ### Prerequisites

-The tool works on Windows 10 and higher version of operating systems.
-Tool requires Ubuntu 18.04 LTS to be installed.
+The tool works on Windows 10 operating system.
+It requires Ubuntu 18.04 LTS to be installed.

-Please follow the below steps to install Ubuntu 18.04 LTS on Windows OS
+### Install Ubuntu 18.04 LTS on Windows OS

-Settings->Update & Security->For Developers, enable the Developer mode by clicking the radio button.
+Settings->Update & Security->For Developers, enable the "Developer mode" by clicking the radio button.
 This will install the packages requires to Run the Linux environment.

-Enable bash on Linux
+#### Enable bash on Linux

 Control panel->Uninstall programs->Turn windows feature on or off-> click on Windows Subsystems for Linux.
 Restart the Operating System to take the effect.